kemejia/DataEnginnerChallenge/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is an automatic process to ingest data on an on-demand basis, through an API.

 ## Technologies
 Project is created with: